hyodae-seo/hyodaeseo.com/content/authors/kerhalkar/_index.md

 user_groups:
   - Seo Lab @ UH
 ---
-Dr. Kerhalkhar will joing Seo Lab @ UH on September 2nd, 2025.
-He earned his PhD in Oceanography from the School for Marine Sciences and Technolgy at University of Massachusetts Dartmouth (UMassD).
-He is a Distinguished Doctoral Fellowship awardee from the UMassD (2019-20,2021-2024) under the supervision of Prof. Amit Tandon.
-He is primarily study upper ocean processes and air-sea interaction at smaller length and time scales, with the aim of understanding how these processes influence larger-scale oceanic and atmospheric systems.
-For his PhD dissertation, I focus on the Diurnal Warm Layers in the Bay of Bengal, which evolves over a day and has potential implications on small scale ocean mixing, daily atmospheric convection and larger scale atmosphere processes like the Indian Summer Monsoons using in-situ observations, remote sensing and 1-D and 3-D numerical ocean modeling.
-Additionally, He has a keen interest in hurricanes/tropical cyclones, and he was fortunate to study the role of small-scale processes in the recovery of a cold-wake due to cyclone Biparjoy in 2023.
-At SeoLab at UH, he will work on surface waves influence on Arabian Sea mini-warm pool. [https://kerhalkarsid.github.io](https://kerhalkarsid.github.io)
+We welcome **Dr. Sid Kerhalkar** to the Seo Lab at the University of Hawaiʻi at Mānoa (joining September 2, 2025).
+He earned his Ph.D. in Oceanography from the School for Marine Science and Technology at the University of Massachusetts Dartmouth, where he was a Distinguished Doctoral Fellow under Prof. Amit Tandon.
+Dr. Kerhalkar studies upper-ocean processes and air–sea interactions at fine scales and their impact on larger-scale ocean–atmosphere dynamics.
+His doctoral work on diurnal warm layers in the Bay of Bengal combined in situ observations, remote sensing, and numerical modeling to examine impacts on mixing, convection, and monsoon variability.
+He has also investigated tropical cyclone processes, including cold-wake recovery following Cyclone Biparjoy (2023).
+At UH Mānoa, he will focus on the role of surface waves in modulating the Arabian Sea mini–warm pool.
+More information: [https://kerhalkarsid.github.io](https://kerhalkarsid.github.io).